RosettaCommons/FvHallucinator/README.md

  --cdr_list h3
 ```

-In the above example, we selected design wth CDR H3 RMSD less than or equal to 2.0 angstrom.
+Here, we selected designs wth CDR H3 RMSD less than or equal to 2.0 angstrom.
 You can select based on multiple thresholds as a json file with the option

 ```bash